No Deshaun at Practice; No Explanation From Texans

 Watson still is facing 22 civil lawsuits of sexual misconduct and sexual assault.
 The NFL is continuing its ongoing investigation against the league's personal conduct policy.
 This could be a factor against Houston and general manager Nick Caserio moving him before the start of the season.

-TexansDaily.com will continue to keep you up to date with training camp notes and Watson's role with the organization.
+TexansDaily.com will continue to keep you up to date with training camp notes and with news on Watson's role with the organization.

 CONTINUE READING: Texans Camp Notebook: Secondary Looking For Clean Break